 Redbridge Education Partnership is a delivery partner for University College London (UCL).
 We are proud to deliver the UCL’s ECTE programme, suitable for ECTs in primary, special and secondary schools.
 This is a fully funded, research informed package of support for Early Career Teachers as they continue their journey into the teaching profession following their ITT route.
 The ECT programme is delivered over two years using a blend of self-study, online meetings, in-person training and enquiry-based learning.

-The Registration process:
+The Registration process

 • Delivery Partner (DP) – The organisation in charge of delivering the programme